 Kujwana is in the southwest Delta, in a huge private concession with a good variety of terrain, ranging from big expanses of open floodplain to thickly wooded palm islands, dense forests of mopane and bigger shady trees.
-The Camp itself is on a narrow island on the Delta's Xudum river system, to the southwest of Chief's Island.
-The flood in this area is reliable and, although it varies every single year, for several years recently (up until 2019) very high -water levels have meant horses often have to wade and sometimes swim out of camp during peak water months (usually May, June and July) or to move from island to island.
+The camp itself is on a narrow island on the Delta's Xudum river system, to the southwest of Chief's Island.
+The flood in this area is usually reliable and, although it varies every single year, up until 2019 when the Delta suffered significant drought, very high-water levels have seen horses wading and sometimes swimming out of camp during peak water months (usually May, June and July) or to move from island to island.
 2019 was, in complete contrast, a year in which the whole of the Delta experienced exceptional draught conditions and there was very little flood water everywhere even in June and July.
-When the flood recedes (usually late August into September) there is plenty of open grassland making it a lovely area for horses.
+When the flood recedes (usually late August into September) the area has plenty of open grassland making it ideal for horses.
 The second permanent camp used by OHS, Mokolwane is further north, on the Delta's Matsebe River system, situated on open floodplain and amongst smaller palm islands.
 This region usually gets its flood about 3 weeks earlier than Kujwana.
-On longer safaris you may also be able to spend a night sleeping out on platforms or fly-camping with a comfy bedroll and mosquito net set up under the stars, either on an island, or if the water is high possibly on Kujwana's barge 'Noah' on the Qwaapo river.
+On longer safaris riders may also be able to spend a night sleeping out on platforms or fly-camping, either on an island, or if the water is high possibly on Kujwana's barge 'Noah' on the Qwaapo river.